LIT-Protocol/chain-signatures/README.md

 - evm: Contains the Solidity contracts used for the example.
     - StringStorage.sol: A simple contract that stores a string value.
     - TransactionEmitter.sol: A contract that emits TransactionIntentCreated events when a transaction is received.
-- server: Contains the automation script that listens for TransactionIntentCreated events and forwards them to the target contract on the destination chain.
+- server: Contains the event listener script that subscribes for TransactionIntentCreated events and forwards them to the target contract on the destination chain.
-- client: Contains the script that sends a transaction to the target contract on the destination chain using the source chain's TransactionEmitter contract and, transitively, the automation script.
+- client: Contains the script that sends a transaction to the target contract on the destination chain using the source chain's TransactionEmitter contract and, transitively, the event listener script.

 ## Prerequisites